Getting started with internationalizing your app

 Crowdsourced translation

-Anchor link to section titled "Crowdsourced translation"If your app already has a large community, then sometimes satisfied users are willing to contribute translations.
-There are tools to help you manage these crowdsourced translations.
+Anchor link to section titled "Crowdsourced translation"If your app already has a large community, then sometimes community members are willing to contribute translations.

 Tips for high-quality translation